KenCorbettJr/html5sql/README.md

-With the the jQuery get function your list of SQL statements is retrieved from your separate file, split into individual statements and processed sequentially in the order they appear.
+With the the jQuery get function your list of SQL statements is retrieved from your separate file, split into individual statements and then processed sequentially in the order they appear and wala, your database is setup and populated.

-While this is just a simple example it illustrates how much easier this module can make using an html5sql database.
+As you can see html5sql makes this process a lot easier but there are several other features built into html5sql which will make it a useful tool for any database interaction.

 ### Performance

-While all this sounds great, you may be wondering if performance suffers when SQL statements are processed sequentially.
-The answer, as far as I can tell, is not that much.
+While all this sounds great, but how fast is html5sql?
+Really fast.

 For example, html5sql was able to create a table and sequentially insert **10,000 records** into that table varying amounts of time but averaging somewhere **between 2 and 6 seconds** using the Google Chrome browser on my desktop.
-This test leads me to believe large data sets should be handled by *html5sql* quite well.
+Performance varied based on available computing capacity but by and large statements are executed at a breakneck pace.

+The secret behind this speed is that html5sql executes all of the statements within the same transaction.
+This allows the statements to be executed quickly but will also cause all the statements to be rolled back if there is an error with one of them.

 ### Rational